Featured Post

 Early Detection and Intervention

-- Persistent sadness, irritability, or mood swings
+- Persistent sadness or mood instability

 - Changes in sleep or appetite

-- Difficulty concentrating or memory problems
+- Difficulty concentrating

-- Unexplained anxiety or panic attacks
+- Unexplained anxiety or panic episodes

 Understanding Heritability Estimates